-Domain: E1 CRM Entity E55 Type Range:
+Domain: E1 CRM Entity Range: E55 Type

 Subproperty of: E1 CRM Entity.
-P2 has type (is type of): E55 Type phase.
+P2 has type (is type of): E55 Type not associated with the Type Creation (E83) itself, but selected in a later phase.

 Scope note: This property allows an item to be declared as a particular example of an E55 Type or taxon